 2. 1.2m to Purchase and Refurbish a Semi Commercial Investment against Market Value

-The client has purchased a semi-commercial property containing five flats and a trading bookstore downstairs.
+We had a client who purchased a semi-commercial property containing five flats and a trading bookstore downstairs.
 The building was on the title for £1,200,000, but the market value was estimated higher at £1,610,000.
 Arranging a loan of 75% on the market value allowed the client to purchase at the full purchase price of £1,200,000.

 3. Purchasing a Property When Traditional Funding is not available